zajitschek/lifespananalysis/chapters/chapter1.md

 ---
 title: 'Chapter 1: Getting started: Introduction to Lifespan-Analysis'
 description:
-  'This chapter will introduce background, definitions, and soem examples of lifespan analysis'
+  'This chapter will introduce background, definitions, and examples of lifespan analysis'
 prev: null
 next: chapter2
 type: chapter